 - Ensure that they liaise with Together for Children operating on behalf of the local authority and/or partner agencies on issues of child protection and in the event of allegations of abuse made against the Headteacher, the Principal of a College or proprietor or member of governing body of an independent school. - Ensure that in the event of allegations of abuse being made against the Headteacher, where the Headteacher is also the sole proprietor of an independent school, allegations should be reported directly to the Designated Officer (DO).
-Therefore, ensuring effective whistleblowing procedures are in place. - Ensure that the appointed member of the Governing Body for safeguarding holds the Headteacher to account on all matters involving safeguarding through an effective Child Protection Policy that is embedded and followed by the entire workforce in all of the above raised areas. - Ensure that all staff undergo safeguarding training at induction and that they receive regular updates. - Ensure that the school has appropriate filtering and monitoring systems in place for online content (inclusive of 3 and 4G). - Ensure that children are taught about safeguarding through Personal, Social, Health and Economic Education (PSHE) and/or Sex and Relationships Education.

-• Ensure that a Designated Teacher is appointed to promote the educational achievement of looked after children, including working with the Together for Children virtual school Headteacher and discuss how pupil premium funding for looked after children will be used.
+Therefore, ensuring effective whistleblowing procedures are in place. - Ensure that the appointed member of the Governing Body for safeguarding holds the Headteacher to account on all matters involving safeguarding through an effective Child Protection Policy that is embedded and followed by the entire workforce in all of the above raised areas. - Ensure that all staff receive regular safeguarding and child protection updates (for example, via email, e-bulletins, staff meetings) as required, and at least annually, to provide them with relevant skills and knowledge to safeguard children effectively. - Ensure that the school has appropriate filtering and monitoring systems in place for online content and ensure that staff, pupils and visitors to their site follow their school / setting's acceptable use policy / online safety policy. - Ensure that children are taught about safeguarding, keeping themselves safe, including online safety through Relationships Education (Primary) or Relationships and Sex Education (Secondary). - Ensure that a Designated Teacher is appointed to promote the educational achievement of looked after children, including working with the Together for Children virtual school Headteacher and discuss how pupil premium funding for looked after children will be used. - Ensure they have clear systems and processes in place for identifying possible mental health problems, including routes to escalate and clear referral and accountability systems.